mar-veloper/fullstack-next-js-app/README.md

 Testing full-stack application of [Next.js](https://nextjs.org/)

-> Building a full application (Backend & Frontend) with authentication using NEXT JS only.
+> Building a full NEXT JS application (Backend & Frontend) with authentication using NextAuth.
 I'm also trying the the new App Router of Next JS.
 This will be fun!!!

 ## Notable tech & tools used

 - Next JS
+- NextAuth
 - Tailwind
 - Daisy UI
 - MySQL